ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### FollowRotateAroundAngularVelocityModifier

-The FollowModifier to rotate by the angular velocity of the source interactor.
+The FollowModifier to rotate by the angular velocity of the source Interactor.

 ##### Declaration